aliyun/terraform-provider-alicloud/website/docs/r/ess_scaling_configuration.html.markdown

 * `instance_family_level` - (Optional) The instance family level in instancePatternInfo.
 * `max_price` - (Optional) The maximum hourly price for a pay-as-you-go instance or a preemptible instance in instancePatternInfo.
 * `memory` - (Optional) The memory size that is specified for an instance type in instancePatternInfo.
+* `burstable_performance` - (Optional, Available since v1.220.0) Specifies whether to include burstable instance types.
+Valid values: Exclude, Include, Required.
+* `excluded_instance_types` - (Optional, Available since v1.220.0) Instance type N that you want to exclude.
+You can use wildcard characters, such as an asterisk (*), to exclude an instance type or an instance family.
+* `architectures` - (Optional, Available since v1.220.0) Architecture N of instance type N. Valid values: X86, Heterogeneous, BareMetal, Arm, SuperComputeCluster.

 ### `instance_type_override`